Updated Jan 2025

 Commercial truck drivers must keep track of their hours behind the wheel in a log book.
 This ensures they meet the strict federal laws governing how long truckers can drive in a single shift.

-Some drivers may engage in false log book violations to make it look like they’ve been on the road for less time so they can make more deliveries and meet tight deadlines.
+Some drivers may falsify log book entries to make it look like they’ve been on the road for less time so they can make more deliveries and meet tight deadlines.
 However, when truck drivers are on the road longer than they’re allowed, they put themselves and other drivers at serious risk.

 What Federal Regulations Govern Truck Drivers and Companies?